Coming to Mpala

 * Movies/ DVDs to watch in the evenings and donate to Mpala’s collection

 Nanyuki is a big town, and much is available there, from toiletries to medicines and special food items.

 Health, Immunization and Medical Evacuation

-The US Government’s Center for Disease Control website discusses health risks in Kenya and should be consulted by anyone travelling to Mpala; see www.cdc.gov/travel.
+The US Government’s Center for Disease Control website discusses health risks in Kenya and should be consulted by anyone travelling to Mpala from outside Kenya; see www.cdc.gov/travel.
 Visitors also are advised to check with their doctor or Health Department for necessary immunizations before arrival.
-Yellow Fever is no longer required to enter Kenya.
-Malaria is rare at the Centre and is usually contracted when travelling outside the District.
+Malaria is rare at the Centre and is usually contracted when travelling outside Laikipia.
 However, we advise sleeping under mosquito nets (provided).
 If you plan to travel elsewhere in Kenya, you should consult your doctor or Health Department for up-to-date details about prevention and cure of malaria.
 Water borne diseases can be prevented by drinking only bottled water, or water that you know is sterilized and filtered.

 All researchers are required to have Flying Doctor's membership before arrival unless they provide proof of another international medical evacuation plan.
 MRC management will facilitate Flying Doctor’s membership.
 Please contact Joseph Leting at [email protected].